Sign Up For Special Offers & Exclusive Content

 Did you know that 1kg of body fat is roughly equivalent to 7,777 calories?
 Based on that fact, in theory, to lose 1kg of body fat you could simply eat 1,111 fewer calories per day for a week, equating to an overall deficit of 7,777 calories, and a kilo of fat lost.

 In reality, there's a reasonable limit to how much of a calorie deficit you can place your body in.
 Here is where things get personal, as we’re about calculate your personal requirements.
 Grab a pen and paper, and have a calculator to hand.
-I’m about to talk you through the calculations I use to work out my clients’ individual energy requirements for their goals.
+We're about to talk you through the calculations we use in our personal coaching programs to work out our clients’ individual energy requirements for their goals.

 BMR: How To Calculate Basal Metabolic Rate